A Possible Cold Imprint of Voids on the Microwave Background Radiation: introduction

-In this paper, we re-investigate this issue using a new, independent SDSS void catalog which uses the \zobov\ \citep{Neyrinck08} void-finder, as G08 used.
+In this paper, we re-investigate this issue using a new, independent SDSS void catalog which uses the \zobov\ \citep{Neyrinck08} void-finder, as G08 used\footnote{The void catalogue used in this paper can be obtained at $\url{\rm http://}$skysrv.pha.jhu.edu$/\sim$mneyrinck$/$DR7voids.tgz}.
 Compared to G08, which used photometric redshifts, the current sample uses galaxies both with accurate spectroscopic redshifts, and, at low redshift, much higher sampling, allowing more accurate knowledge of each void's physical structure.
 The current sample covers the redshift range $0<z<0.44$, complementing to the previous catalog, which spans $0.4<z<0.75$.

 Voids identified in a galaxy density field do not necessarily pick out the optimal structures for ISW detection.
 First, discrete sampling of the density field will lead to spurious voids, from Poisson noise.
 Second, voids of the same density contrast and size may reside in different large-scale environments, changing their ISW signals.
-We will show that it is important to calibrate the catalogues using simulations.
+Pruning void catalogues is important for optimizing the ISW detection, but it is crucial to do so {\it a priori} (e.g.\ theoretically), rather than {\it a posteriori}, (e.g.\ claiming the largest detection over some ad hoc parameter).
+Indeed, using simulations, we are able to clean the void catalogues based on physically motivated reasons {\it prior} to inspecting the results.
+This is an important step to avoid {\it a posteriori} bias in this type of analysis.

 We appreciate that similar void catalogues constructed by \citet{Sutter12} have been used independently for ISW detection \citep{Ilic, Planck}.
 Thus we do not intend to repeat the same analysis using exactly the same catalogues.
 Rather, we will use our own version of void catalogues, which have subtle differences with that of \citet{Sutter12}.
 Very recently, \citet{Nadathur2013} produced another void catalog from the same volume limited galaxy samples.
 While all these catalogues may differ from each other, it is unclear which is optimal for ISW detection.
 We discuss our results in the context of these recent measurements in the conclusion.
 In the present paper, we concentrated on aligning the void detection algorithm as closely as possible between our simulations and the observations.